Check the weight of your heavy vehicle

 If you drive a heavy vehicle and see a weighbridge sign open, you must proceed as instructed to the weighbridge.

-If it is manned, you will be told what to do by an enforcement officer.
+If it is manned, an enforcement officer will tell you what to do.

 Alice Springs weighbridge